shreyas-a-s/ku-alerts/README.md

 python3 api/index.py
 ```

-The website is now available at `http://localhost:8080`
+The website is now available at `http://localhost:8080` (the port might be different.
+Check the terminal window for the correct port number)

 ## One-Click Deploy